Jesse McCormickFACULTY INFO

 Mr. McCormick actively pursues the advancement of horn pedagogy.
 In 2008, Jesse McCormick and his mother, fellow hornist Susan McCullough, co-hosted the 40th annual International Horn Symposium at University of Denver’s Lamont School of Music.
 The Symposium featured world-renowned artists in their diverse capacities as performers, lecturers, and clinicians.
 The Symposium set record attendance.
 Additionally, McCormick acted as a contributing artist at the 2008 and 2013 International Horn Symposia.
 He is currently on faculty at Kendall Betts Horn Camp.
 As an avid chamber musician and recitalist, Jesse McCormick performs at public concerts and private donor events for The Cleveland Orchestra.
 McCormick routinely performs on recitals at Cleveland Institute of Music and Baldwin Wallace Conservatory.

 Jesse McCormick is currently a member of the “Factory Seconds Brass Trio”, an ensemble comprised of fellow Second Chair Cleveland Orchestra members Richard Stout and Jack Sutte.
 Established in 2012, the group brings a distinctive voice into brass chamber music.
 In February 2018, Factory Seconds performed the world premier of Resolve, a concerto for Brass Trio and Wind Ensemble by Baldwin Wallace Conservatory Composer-In-Residence Clint Needham, at Carnegie Hall with the Baldwin Wallace Symphonic Wind Ensemble.
-A repeat performance of Resolve at Carnegie Hall is scheduled for February 2019 in collaboration with the Interlochen Arts Academy Wind Ensemble.
+A repeat performance of Resolve at Carnegie Hall took place in February 2019 in collaboration with the Interlochen Arts Academy Wind Ensemble.

 McCormick began his studies on Horn with Sally Ann Wilson in Colorado Springs, CO and went on to study at The Juilliard School with Jerome Ashby.
 Mr. McCormick currently resides in Shaker Heights, OH with his husband, attorney Landon Paul, and their three cats.